elkhouryk/RS-TransCLIP/README.md

 * The class_changes.txt file inserts a space between combined class names.
 For example, the class name "railwaystation" becomes "railway station."
 This change is applied consistently across all datasets.
 * The WHURS19 dataset is already uploaded to the repository for reference.
-* The automatically downloadable and formatted MLRSNet and RSICB128 dataset will be available soon.
+* The automatically downloadable and formatted MLRSNet and RSICB128 datasets will be available soon.
 You can format them manually to follow the dataset directory structure listed below and use it for evaluation).
 * Manual Kaggle download links: [RSICB128](https://www.kaggle.com/datasets/phananhvu/rsi-cb-128-remote-sensing-aerial-satellite-image) | [MLRSNet](https://www.kaggle.com/datasets/fes2255/mlrsnet)).